Lam Kor-wan: Chan Fung-lan

-On 3 February 1982, 22-year-old nightclub dancer Chan Fung-lan took a cab outside Ronsé Chinese Restaurant in Kimberley Road, Tsim Sha Tsui at 4:00 a.m., after drinking with friends.
-After driving her to Kwun Tong, he drove her back downstairs to his home in Kwei Chau Street and returned to his home to retrieve the electricity, then strangled her to death in the car and took her body home to hide it under the sofa in the living room.
+On 3 February 1982, 22-year-old nightclub dancer Chan Fung-lan took a cab outside Chinese Palace Nightclub And Restaurant in Kimberley Road, Tsim Sha Tsui East at 4:00 a.m., after drinking with friends.
+After driving her to Kwun Tong, he drove her back downstairs to his home in Kwei Chau Street and returned to his home to retrieve the electrical cord, then strangled her to death in the car and took her body home to hide it under the sofa in the living room.
+Hours later, he used Chan's wallet to buy an electric saw at a nearby To Kwa Wan shop.
 The next day, after the people in the house had gone out, Lam stripped the body of its clothes and took pictures of the body.
 The body was then dismembered into seven pieces and the process was recorded in the video "Serious Secrets".
 The sexual organs were placed in a plastic box and preserved with rice wine, and the body was wrapped in newspaper and placed in a plastic bag.
-The body was later washed down the Shing Mun River by heavy rain and floated to the area between Happy Fort Canton and Royale Shinja.
+The body was later washed down the Shing Mun River by heavy rain and floated to the area between Fo Tan, Lucky Plaza and Belair Gardens, all located in Sha Tin District, New Territories.

 Chan Wan-kit

-Chan Wan-kit took a cab from work at 5:20 a.m on 29 May 1982.
+31-year-old trade cashier Chan Wan-kit took a cab outside Woosung Street from work at 5:20 a.m. on 29 May 1982.
 She was then handcuffed and strangled to death with an electric cord.
 This time, Lam used a surgical scalpel to dismember the victim and cut off both breasts and the entire pubic area for embalming.
 The rest of the body was wrapped in newspaper and then placed in a sack, and the body was placed in the trunk of a cab to be disposed of at night on the slope of Tai Hang Road.
 The dismemberment was recorded in the video "A Serious Secret".

 Leung Sau-wan

-29-year-old Leung Sau-wan got off work at 4 a.m. on 17 June 1982 and took a taxi driven by Lam.
-She was killed soon after.
+29-year-old street cleaner Leung Sau-wan got off work outside in Nathan Road at 4 a.m. on 17 June 1982 and took a taxi driven by Lam.
+She was killed soon after at Argyle Street.
 Lam took the body home to take pictures and video of the dismemberment.
 The video was called "Operation Rainy Night".
 In order to facilitate "work", Lam put the camcorder on a bed and used the selfie function to take pictures of his actions.
-Since there is no need to manipulate the camcorder, Lam's dismemberment work was more careful than the last two times.
+Since there was no need to manipulate the camcorder, Lam's dismemberment work was more careful than the last two times.
 He even cut the abdomen of Leung, picked out the intestines, and put them in his mouth to taste.
-Lam had the urge to taste human flesh, but finally gave up because he felt sick.
+Lam had the urge to taste human flesh but finally gave up because he felt sick.
 The limbs were abandoned on Tai Hang Road.